orca42/auto-subtitle/de-mol.md

 Same instructions as for option A, but use this as command (in the directory where your video is):

-    auto_subtitle --task translate --model large -o output\ --language dutch --srt_only True --cpu_only True your-video.mp4
+    auto_subtitle --task translate --model large-v2 -o output\ --language nl -s --device cpu your-video.mp4

 Again, replace the last part `your-video.mp4` with your actual video's file name.

 Details:
-* `cpu_only True` tells it to only use the main processor
+* `--device cpu` tells it to only use the main processor
-* `--model large` will tell it to use the large AI model.
+* `--model large-v2` will tell it to use the large AI model.
 Replace this with `--model small` or `--model medium` to use the faster/simpler AI models.

 Note:
 The large model is about 3 GB in size to download.